We have developed an award winning* digital vending machine to reduce undiagnosed HIV!

 The digital vending machines (DVM), developed by the charity in 2016/17, funded by Public Health England (PHE) as part of the 2016 HIV Prevention Innovation Fund, continue to enable us to expand access to HIV testing and support individuals to take control of their health.
 For those reluctant to access traditional healthcare settings, placing them in the community venues have reduced barriers to HIV testing, whilst facilitating confidentiality, privacy and convenience.

-This world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna for the last 12 months.
-It is unique in that during the interaction it collects user information (age, town of residence, testing history) which can inform HIV services in the future.
-Changes can be made to the screen remotely and they can be tailored for specific campaigns.
-We can also access live information about sales, and epidemiological data on-line, as it’s collected.
+This world-first touch-screen machine has been distributing free HIV self-tests at the Brighton Sauna since 2017.
+It is unique in that during the interaction it collects anonymous user information (age, town of residence, testing history) which can inform HIV services in the future.
+The digital vending machines have unique engagement opportunities through social media.
+Users can tweet their feedback instantly.
+Four more vending machines were then placed at Subline, The Marlbrough Pub, Rainbow Hub and Prowler.